joeylitalien/noise2noise-pytorch/README.md

 ## Training

 See `python3 noise2noise.py --h` for list of optional arguments, or `train.sh` for an example.
-For instance,

 By default, the model train with noisy targets.
 To train with clean targets, use `--clean-targets`.
 The program assumes that the directory passed to `--data` contains subdirectories `train` and `valid`.
 To train and validate on smaller datasets, create `train_redux` and `valid_redux`, and use the `--redux` option.